jespergran98/tiermon/README.md

 Around this is a thicker border, that is color #3663af on the top half and color #222c5f on the bottom half.

 These colors need to be included in the main.css, and referenced in style.css to fix the styling of the header tagline.

+---

+This file is currently named "style.css" and located in the style/mainCSS folder.
+Split it up to multiple css files that handles different parts of the site into different css files.
+The header, hero and footer need their own files for example.